 - Deposited in our secure drop box, located at the main entrance of the Municipal Hall

 - Mailed to: Box 159, Summerland BC V0H 1Z0.
-Post-dated cheques are accepted. * Note that Postmarks are not considered proof of payment date. *
+Post-dated cheques are accepted. * Note that Postmarks are not considered proof of payment date *

 - Payments can also be made by internet or telephone banking.
+If paying online please enter the 11 digits including 325 before your roll number.

 Property Taxes Paid by Mortgage Company